-It is near impossible to work in the world of Intellectual Property without seeing near-daily discussions on whether patents are worth the paper they are written on.
+It is near impossible to work in the world of Intellectual Property without seeing regular discussions on whether patents are worth the paper they are written on.
 This is mainly because of the number of litigation cases regarding patent infringement and disputes; it is believed that patents are only worth the money you have to defend them.
-For established corporations, this is all part of the process, and they have a bank balance to absorb such an impact.
+For established corporations, it is all part of the process, and they have a bank balance to absorb the impact.
 Still, for individual inventors and SMEs, this is an obstacle they cannot always overcome.

 Mandy Haberman Story